-The Hakone Open-Air Museum, is an outdoor sculpture park that plays with nature.
+The Hakone Open-Air Museum, is an outdoor sculpture gallery that plays with nature.
 Situated in the mountains of Hakone , it spreads across 70,000 square meters and has beautiful views of the surrounding mountains.
-This museum opened in 1969 and was the very first of its kind in Japan.
+This art museum opened in 1969 and was the very first outdoor gallery in Japan.
 The museum is the perfect spot to go for a leisurely stroll surrounded by nature, all the while appreciating great art.
 Needless to say, it's a popular spot for impressive Instagram snaps.

 You can reach the museum by train and bus.

 You can take the Tokaido Shinkansen from Tokyo Station to Odawara Station, then the Hakone Tozan Line train to Chokoku-no-Mori Station.
 The Hakone Open-Air Museum is just a short distance from Chokoku-no-Mori Station.
 Both trains and buses run from Shinjuku to Hakone.

 This is the first outdoor, open-air museum of art in Japan

-There are 120 pieces by contemporary sculptors spread across the 70,000-square-meter museum grounds
+There are around 120 pieces by contemporary sculptors spread across the 70,000-square-meter museum grounds

 The defining feature of the Hakone Open-Air Museum is the vast array of 120 sculptures spread across the grounds.
 Including works by sculptors from both Japan and overseas, the many sculptures of this museum invite you to get up close to appreciate what each piece is trying to convey.

 Because these sculptures are outside, they can create different impressions from season to season.
 Whether against the backdrop of the beautiful florals of the spring or the bright sunlight of the summer, the red and yellow foliage of the fall or the stillness of the winter, the sculptures are beautiful whenever you visit.